Join the campaign to receive updates and opportunities to be involved!

 I was fortunate to attend university and found that I loved geology.
 I completed BSc and MSc degrees at the University of Canterbury, took a year out to travel in the UK, Europe, and North Africa, and then undertook a PhD degree in Australia.
 At this time, I married and started a family.
 This was followed by a two-year research position in Japan and a three-year research position at the University of Canterbury, along with lecturing work.

 In 2006 I established Stallard Scientific Editing, providing scientific editing services to clients in Asia, Europe, and elsewhere.
-The business has grown steadily over time, employs around thirty staff, and brings foreign earnings into the Whakatū Nelson economy.
+The business contributes to advancing knowledge and brings foreign earnings into the Whakatū Nelson economy.

 As a geologist I understand the long-term context and science of climate change and the need to transform our systems of transport, energy and food production.
 The next Council term will be a time of great change, and more than ever we need Councillors who understand the complexities of the path ahead, communicate well and engage with the community, and are prepared to lead and to make positive change.
 This is my pledge to the people of Whakatū Nelson.